bmabsout/Thesis/src/chapters/04_fulfillment_priority_logic.typ

 === The OR Relationship: Alternative Satisfaction

 When you say "achieve high speed OR high efficiency," you mean either objective being satisfied is sufficient.
-FPL uses generalized means with $p ≥ 1$ for OR semantics:
+FPL uses generalized means with $q >= 1$ for OR semantics:

 ```
-φ = f_speed ∨_p f_efficiency
+φ = f_speed ∨_q f_efficiency
 ```

 *Parameter Selection for OR*:
-- $p = 1$: Linear OR (arithmetic mean) - "Both objectives contribute equally"
+- $q = 1$: Linear OR (arithmetic mean) - "Both objectives contribute equally"
-- $p = 2$: Optimistic OR - "Success in either objective provides good overall performance"
+- $q = 2$: Optimistic OR - "Success in either objective provides good overall performance"
-- $p → ∞$: Strict OR (maximum operator) - "Success in any objective is sufficient"
+- $q → ∞$: Strict OR (maximum operator) - "Success in any objective is sufficient"

 === Hierarchical Composition: Complex Intentions